 Small boats are dangerous.
 U.S. Army statistics show that 80% of all boater deaths happen in water vessels that measure 25 inches or less.
 Most of these fatalities are attributable to either falls overboard or to the boat capsizing.

 The U.S. Coast Guard also lists boater inexperience or inattentiveness and intoxication as factors that contribute to boat passengers’ deaths.
-Speedings and any other type of reckless operation of a boat are reasons boaters either get hurt or die.
+Speeding and any other type of reckless operation of a boat are reasons boaters either get hurt or die.

 There are many dangers associated with small water vessels.
 Boats that are smaller tend to fill up faster than larger ones, especially if a massive wave overtakes it.
 The decks on smaller boats aren’t as watertight as the ones that bigger vessels have.
 If their control cables become waterlogged, they may cease to function, leaving a boater stranded.